Jeff-Smith31/Todo_App/README.md

 You can now run a native mobile app that talks to the AWS serverless backend.

 Prerequisites:
-- Node.js 18+ and npm
+- Node.js 20.x LTS and npm (use nvm; this repo includes an .nvmrc)
 - Expo CLI (installed automatically via npm scripts)
 - iOS: Xcode (for simulator) or Expo Go app; Android: Android Studio (emulator) or Expo Go app